aws-powertools/powertools-lambda-python/docs/utilities/idempotency.md

 	return {"message": event['message'], "statusCode": 200}
 ```

-???+ tip "Tip: JMESPath Powertools functions are also available"
+???+ tip "Tip: JMESPath Powertools for AWS Lambda (Python) functions are also available"
     Built-in functions known in the validation utility like `powertools_json`, `powertools_base64`, `powertools_base64_gzip` are also available to use in this utility.

 ## Testing your code